anantgupta2/10K-Filings-Summarizer/README.md

 I used python because I am proficient in the language and it is very simple to make API calls usin python.
 I used Flask for the app because that was the simplest app coding I could find (I am not very familiar with making apps/websites).
 User may change the structure and deploy their own app using the functions provided.

 ### Outputs
-A few outputs have been stored in Tesla_output.txt and Doordash_output.txt
+A few outputs have been stored in the text files for DBX and DASH.

 ### Link to the recording : https://youtu.be/r6ZsNU_yoW0